NSCU-CSC517/LearningRails/DesignPatternsExercises/java/ChainOfResponsibilityDesignPattern/Solution/README.md

 * Chain of Responsibility Design Pattern is reviewed in this example and exercise.
 * It is Behavioral Design Pattern.
 * Delegates commands to a chain of processing objects.
-* Promotes idea of loose coupling
+* Promotes idea of loose coupling.
-* Avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request
+* Avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
-* There are more than one message handlers for a message, the appropriate message handler is not known by the sender of the message
+* There are more than one message handlers for a message, the appropriate message handler is not known by the sender of the message.
 * Group of objects that are expected among them to be able to solve a problem:
   * If the first Object can not solve it, it passes the data to the next Object in the chain
 * It allows: